Post

 TL;DR

-In app teams without dedicated DevOps, expecting app developers to set up and maintain a Jenkins environment from scratch is too challenging.
-Few know how to do it, and it can lead to network security issues.
-Choosing GitHub Actions allows app developers to focus solely on designing the CI/CD process.
-By briefly reviewing the official documentation on writing workflows and starting runners, they can quickly build a free, stable, and secure CI/CD service.
+For App Teams without dedicated DevOps, it is too challenging for developers to set up and maintain a Jenkins environment from scratch.
+Few people know how to do it, and it can lead to network security issues.
+Choosing GitHub Actions instead allows developers to focus solely on designing the CI/CD workflow.
+By briefly reviewing the official documentation on writing workflows and starting Runners, they can quickly build a free, stable, and secure CI/CD service.

 The following comparison is based solely on setting up App CI/CD and does not apply to all technical scenarios.